safaaleigh/roadmap.sh/content/pages/about.md

 > Sponsor the efforts by [paying as little as 3$ per month](http://gum.co/roadmap-sh) or with [one time payment via paypal](https://paypal.me/kamranahmedse).
 Alternatively, reach out to me at [kamran@roadmap.sh](mailto:kamran@roadmap.sh).

 ## Can I contribute?
-You definitely can, infact you are encouraged to do that.
+You definitely can!
+In fact, you are encouraged to do that.
 Even your minor contributions such as typo fixes count.
 The source code of the website can be [found on Github](https://github.com/kamranahmedse/roadmap.sh).
 Your contributions can be:

 * Adding a new roadmap
 * Updating existing roadmap